Graduate Fellowships and Assistantships

 The Fulbright Scholarship is offered to Fulbright Scholars in any master's degree program.
 The scholarship is awarded for four semesters at a value of $2,000 per semester totaling $8,000.
 This award is deferrable up to one year and cannot be used during the summer term.
 It is not stackable with other scholarships.

 The IIT College Scholarship is awarded to students studying chemistry, applied mathematics, or physics.
 The scholarship caps out at $2,500 per semester and is renewable for four semesters.
 This award can be used for summer and can be deferred up to one year.
 Students participating in the India Online program are not eligible for this award.

 The International Partners scholarship is available for students enrolled in the IIT Europe partner program.
 The university guarantees students from this partner program a research experience.
 The value of this award is based on the student’s home institution.
 Eligible students receive two total semesters of funding.
 The award cannot be used for the summer term.
 Students cannot defer this award.

 Stuart School of Business Dean’s Scholarship

 The Stuart School of Business Dean’s Scholarship is available for international students studying at Stuart, with the exception of students seeking their Master of Public Administration or Accelerated Master of Business Administration degree.
 Students can use this scholarship for a maximum of six terms.
-Scholarship values vary; the maximum award is $5,000 per semester.
+Scholarship awards are offered up to $16,000 for the full 2-year program.
 The Dean’s Scholarship can be applied only toward Stuart tuition charges.
 This award is prorated based on enrollment, so students taking fewer classes will not be able to use their standard semester value if they enroll in fewer than nine credit hours.
 This award is deferrable up to one year.
 Students seeking joint Stuart School degrees are only eligible for one Stuart Scholarship.